Biography

 Always eager to sing in her native language, French, Aline was awarded joint First Prize in the A. Ramsay Calder Debussy Prize for Voice and the Norma Greig French Song Prize in May 2023.

-Early on in her studies, Aline also developed a strong interest in pedagogy, music theory, languages and phonetics, research in vocal anatomy and resonance… all things that tie into the art of teaching vocal performance.
+Early on in her studies, Aline also developed a strong interest in musical and vocal pedagogy, languages and phonetics,.
 As of summer 2024, she is an officially qualified voice teacher.
+She had the pleasure of working as a vocal coach for the young soloists from the la Monnaie Children and Youth choirs playing the title roles in “Fanny and Alexander” (Karlsson - Vavrek) in the Winter of 2024.
 No matter where her performance career takes her, it will always bring Aline great joy to pass her knowledge and skill on to others.

 Full performance CV can be found on Audition Oracle via following link: https://auditionoracle.com/singer/aline_giaux